fishcus/KAP-manual/en/installation/config/configuration.en.md

   Kyligence Enterprise instance running mode is specified by this property.
 Optional values include `all`, `job` and `query`, among them `all` is the default one. **job** mode means the Kyligence Enterprise instance schedules Cube task only; **query** mode means the instance serves SQL queries only; **all** mode means the instance handles both of them.

+* **kap.server.schema-editable**

+  This parameter specifies whether the metadata in the Kyligence Enterprise instance is editable and defaults to true.
+When this parameter is set to false, the editing function of metadata and the corresponding REST APIs will be disabled, including loading data source table and loading kafka streaming config, saving or cloning models, saving or cloning cubes, and automatic modeling.
+Load datasource table REST API see [data source API](../../rest/data_source_api.en.md), clone model REST API see [model API](../../rest/model_api.en.md), clone cube REST API see [manage cube API](../../rest/cube_api/cube_manage_api.en.md).

 * **kylin.source.hive.database-for-flat-table**

   This property specifies which Hive database intermediate tables will locate in.
 The default value is **default**.
 If the user running Kyligence Enterprise doesn't have permission to access **default** database, it's adequate to alter the property to use databases with other names.